wso2/docs-is/en/docs/guides/identity-federation/google.md

 # Configure Google as a Federated Authenticator

 This page guides you through configuring Google as a federated authenticator in WSO2 Identity Server.
+Note that you can also configure One Tap authentication for sign-in with Google.

 ## Set up a Google app

+First, configure a Google app, which you can use to integrate WSO2 IS.

 1. Go to the [Google Developer console](https://console.developers.google.com/apis/credentials), create a new project, or select an existing project.